iskolbin/tspersistentprng/README.md

 Create new PRNG instance.
 Initialization procedure is based on [LCG]( https://en.wikipedia.org/wiki/Linear_congruential_generator) and is borrowed from [libtcod](http://roguecentral.org/doryen/libtcod/) sources.
-For more compact representatin you can set `uint32 = true` for `Uint32Array`.
+For more compact representation you can set `uint32 = true` for `Uint32Array`.
-By default uses standartJS arrays.
+By default uses standart JS arrays.

 Prng.rand( prng: Prng.Data ): number
 ------------------------------------